NGC 3862

 NGC 3862 is an elliptical galaxy located 300 million light-years away in the constellation Leo.
 Discovered by astronomer William Herschel on April 27, 1785, NGC 3862 is an outlying member of the Leo Cluster.

 The galaxy is classified as a FR I radio galaxy and as a Head-tail radio galaxy.
 It hosts a supermassive black hole that is blasting a jet of plasma that is moving at 98 percent of the speed of light and is one of the few jets that can be seen in visible light.

+One supernova has been observed in NGC 3862: SN 2023bqk (type Ia-pec, mag.
+18.3).

 Jet

 Observations made by Bridle et al. in 1981 using maps made with the VLA revealed a jet-like structure emerging from the nucleus of NGC 3862.
 In late January 1992, the Hubble Space Telescope observed NGC 3862 with the Faint Object Spectrograph and confirmed the presence of an optical jet in the nucleus of NGC 3862.

 The optical jet, which has a measured length of 860 pc, appears to expand slowly and dims in peak and integrated brightness within the interior of the apparent ring of dust.
 Within distances of about 80-110 pc, the jet appears narrow and well-collimated.
 At a distance of 100 pc the jet starts to abruptly expand and becomes turbulent.
 At this distance, filaments and pronounced kinks can be observed which suggests that the jet is oscillating or evolving a helical structure.
 After crossing the ring at a distance of around 300-400 pc, the jet widens dramatically, changes direction, and dims more rapidly both in peak and integrated brightness and becomes more diffuse in appearance.
 This suggests that the jet is interacting with the dust ring and becomes less collimated.
 However, Perlman et al. suggests that the disk and the jet occupy physically distinct regions of the galaxy and therefore are not interacting.

 The total amount of energy produced by the jet is estimated to be around 3.71 × 1042 ergs.